Glockner00/XAI/README.md

 ## Overview

 This document provides step-by-step instructions on setting up and using Conda and Jupyter Notebook to work with this project.
-It includes guidance on creating and activating Conda environments, installing dependencies, and running Jupyter Notebooks.
-This ensures reproducibility and ease of collaboration for all contributors.

 ---